MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 - Can't create or modify Data Collector Sets.

 > [!WARNING]
-> You can't configure a Data Collector Set to run as a member of the Performance Monitor Users group.
+> Members of the Performance Monitor Users group can't configure Data Collection Sets.

-> [!NOTE]
-> This group appears as an SID until the domain controller is made the primary domain controller and it holds the operations master (FSMO) role.
+This group appears as an SID until the domain controller is made the primary domain controller and it holds the operations master (FSMO) role.
 This group can't be renamed, deleted, or removed.

 The Performance Monitor Users group applies to the Windows Server operating system in [Default Active Directory security groups](#default-active-directory-security-groups).